 Jones et al. do not state this.
 In fact, Jones et al. do not use the words ‘Easy Read’ or ‘short’ anywhere in their paper.
 What the authors actually advise is this:

 ‘Where individual tailoring is not possible, it would be helpful if those producing the written material could draw on a detailed knowledge base concerning the reading comprehension of adults with learning disabilities … to select vocabulary and grammar that are more likely to be understood.’

 IAG reports their images are ‘very well received’, users have a ‘strong recognition of the images used’ and they ‘greatly improve’ understanding.

+‘There is a dearth of research objectively examining whether adding pictures actually enhances the comprehensibility of written text’.
 Hurtado et al. also report other studies which show symbols and pictures ‘did not improve understanding’ and ‘may even contribute to short term confusion’.

-Pictures can represent objects, but it is harder to represent specific actions, and impossible to represent abstract ideas, and links between ideas (which make up a text), without the recipient already having some understanding of the text.
+Images can represent objects, but it is harder to represent specific actions, and impossible to represent abstract ideas, and links between ideas (which make up a text), without the recipient already having some understanding of the text.

 There is no evidence, as IAG claims, that ‘these findings suggest that a combination of methods could result in the highest overall comprehension rate’.
-There is research showing the addition of pictures reduces comprehension, because of the increase in processing demands.
+There is research showing the addition of images reduces comprehension, because of the increase in processing demands.

 IAG describes their user testing as ‘talking to a small group of people’, and finds users have ‘good understanding of key concepts’.